Oyeniran20/PowerBI/README.md

 ## Project List

-1. [Pizza Sales Dashbord](./Project1): Brief description of Project 1.
+1. [Pizza Sales Dashbord](./Project1): The Pizza Sales Power BI Dashboard is a comprehensive visualization project that analyzes and presents key insights into pizza sales data.
+This interactive dashboard is designed to provide a clear understanding of revenue, order trends, and the performance of different pizza categories and sizes.
 2. [Project 2](./Project2222): Brief description of Project 2.
    ...